Washington’s Association of Educational Service Districts (AESD)

 Our National Network

-The Association of Educational Service Agencies (AESA) is a professional organization serving educational service agencies (ESAs or ESDs) in 45 states; there are 553 agencies nationwide.
-As an organization, the AESA focuses on doing three things for its members: Thought Leadership, Advocacy and Networking.
-AESA members have a collective impact on teaching and learning that is unmatched by any other organization.
+The Association of Educational Service Agencies (AESA) is a national organization serving educational service agencies in 45 states, with 553 member agencies.
+AESA focuses on three areas: thought leadership, advocacy, and networking.
+Together, AESA members have a significant impact on teaching and learning across the country.

 AESD Annual Conference